MaxBewsey/male-loneliness-clustering/README.md

 ## Future Work
 - Incorporate open-ended survey responses and apply **NLP techniques** for deeper insights
 - Explore **semi-supervised learning approaches** that combine structured survey responses with unstructured text data

+## Data
+The dataset used in this project was obtained through the Codecademy *'Build a Machine Learning Model'* Skill path.
+Due to licensing restrictions, the dataset will not be shared.